k-kashapov/HashTable/README.md

 That concludes our research.

 # Optimization history
-* When the first version of the program was finished, we used Callgrind to profile its performance.
-The stress test was the following:
+* We want our HashTable to be used to search elements by key in long texts (more than 10000 words).
+As a result, the stress test was the following:

     1) Load the whole Silmarillion by J.R.
 Tolkien into the hash table
-    2) For each word of the book, call TableFind 512 times
+    2) For each word of the book, call ```TableFind``` 512 times
-    3) Erase the whole book word by word
+    3) Erase the whole book from Table word by word

 Peformance test were conducted using the ```Callgrind``` tool, ```perf``` and Linux's ```time```.
 The number of cycles a function is taking and overall execution time are optimized.